Chhat2206/Retro-Brick-Breaker/README.md

 - List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were necessary.

 ## Unexpected Problems:
-- Communicate any unexpected challenges or issues you encountered during the assignment.
+Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.
+- Collision Detection is completely messed up in this game.
+We are still attempting to solve it.